polterguy/fine-tune-hyperlambda/system-message-synthesiser.md

         .:Condition us true
 ```

 Notice how the `@.foo` iterator will return the [.foo] node, while the `*` iterator will return its children, and finally the `person` iterator will filter out any nodes not having a name of "person" from the previous result set - Resulting in that the above expression returns only the [person] node inside of the [.foo] node, which it compares to the static string value of "Thomas Hansen".
-Notice, to retrieve children nodes of another node you have to use for instance the `*` iterator, the subscript operator `[0,5]`, or the numbered child iterator `5`, since the name comparison iterator and the value comparison iterators will not visit children, but react upon the result of their previous iterators instead.
+Notice, to retrieve children nodes of another node you have to use for instance the `*` iterator or the numbered child iterator `5`, since the name comparison iterator and the value comparison iterators will not visit children, but react upon the result of their previous iterators instead.

 Below is an example of a [for-each] loop that iterates through each child node of [.data], and changes their values to "changed".